OUR FIRST PROJECT

 Iron & Earth is an initiative led by oil sands workers looking to expand the skills and work scope of the energy trades to include more renewables.

-Our first training program will prepare trainees for the boom in solar energy jobs and allow oil, gas and coal workers to take their new skills and knowledge back to their job sites to minimize the impact of carbon based energy industries.
-Priority will be given to out of work or underemployed energy workers in the oil, gas and coal industries.
+Our first training program will prepare trainees for the boom in solar energy jobs and allow oil, gas and coal workers to both transition to the solar energy sector and take their new skills and knowledge back to their job sites to do three important things: minimize the impact of carbon based energy industries, advocate for a more sustainable future, and speak knowledgeably about the applications and opportunities offered by solar technologies.
+Priority will be given to out of work or underemployed electricians in the oil, gas and coal industries.

 Alberta on track for 2000 megawatts of solar by 2025, 385 megawatts in development pipeline right now.